 The Corset Belt Design Process

-My friend Monique recently started her own consulting company, Bubble Theory, and here is a behind the scenes approach to a project we worked on together, designing the ‘Corset Belt’.
+My friend Monique recently started her own clothing design consulting company, Bubble Theory, and below is a behind the scenes approach to a project we worked on together, designing the ‘Corset Belt’.

-Monique has a Masters in fashion design, and also worked as a designer for the clothing company North Face for over 10 years, before the company relocated to Colorado.
-Lucky for me, when North Face uprooted, she moved to the foothills of the Sierra Nevada Mountains, where I found her.
+To give a brief background on Monique, she has a Masters in fashion design and worked as a designer for the clothing company North Face for over 10 years, before the company relocated to Colorado.
+When North Face uprooted, she moved to the foothills of the Sierra Nevada Mountains, where I was lucky to find her.
 Monique has so many brilliant ideas, she generates them faster than a bubble machine making bubbles.

 One day while we were climbing on our bikes, I had a conversation with Monique about her approach to design, and what her super powers are as a consultant.
 Here is what she said: